Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

     docker-compose up -d
     ```

-    This will start Prometheus, Grafana, and the Ollama Exporter.
+    This will start Prometheus, Grafana, the Ollama Exporter, Weaviate, and the weaviate-seed service.

 2.  **Access Grafana:**
     Grafana will be available at [http://localhost:3000](http://localhost:3000).
 The default credentials are `admin`/`admin`.

 3.  **Access Prometheus:**
     Prometheus will be available at [http://localhost:9090](http://localhost:9090).
-You should see the `ollama_exporter` target in the "Targets" section.
+You should see the `ollama_exporter` and `weaviate` targets in the "Targets" section.

+4.  **Access Weaviate:**
+    Weaviate will be available at [http://localhost:8080](http://localhost:8080).

+## RAG Pipeline

+This project now includes a RAG (Retrieval-Augmented Generation) pipeline.

+*   **`/rag_generate` endpoint:** A new endpoint in the `app/main.py` file that takes a prompt and uses a mock RAG pipeline to retrieve context from Weaviate and generate a response.

 ## Configuration

 *   **Prometheus (`prometheus/prometheus.yml`):**
     This file configures the scrape targets for Prometheus.
-By default, it is configured to scrape itself.
-You will need to add your AI application endpoints here to collect metrics.
+By default, it is configured to scrape itself, the Ollama Exporter, and Weaviate.

+*   **Prometheus Rules (`prometheus/rules.yml`):**
+    This file contains alerting and recording rules for Prometheus.

 *   **Grafana (`grafana/`):**
     Grafana's configuration and data are persisted in this directory.
 You can add dashboard configurations here.